Sterh20/google-apps-script-function-in-excel/README.md

 ## Problem statement

-Have you ever been in a situation where you couldn't use VBA's UDF function, whether due to your corporate overlord's internal security policy or your clients' demands?
-Isn't it frustrating to create multiple rows, sheets or even scrap everything to try to implement a simple VBA function in a cumbersome and inefficient way?
-Wouldn't it be cool if you could offload all VBA function calculations to somewhere and just get the function's result in a cell?
+Have you ever been in a situation where you couldn't use VBA's UDF function?
+Whether it's due to your corporate overlord's internal security policy or your clients' demands, it can be frustrating to create multiple rows, sheets, or even scrap everything just to implement a simple VBA function in a cumbersome and inefficient way.
+Wouldn't it be cool if you could offload all VBA function's calculations to another place and simply get the function's result in a cell?

 Look no further.
 This project implements the basic functionality required to kickstart the replacement of a VBA UDF function in Excel.
-If your formula is not using multidimensional arrays as an input, you would just have to implement your VBA function's logic in JavaScript.
-As a result, instead of a VBA function that executes on your hardware, you will get a JavaScript function that is executed from Google's hardware.
+If your formula doesn't use multidimensional arrays as input, all you have to do is implement your VBA function's logic in JavaScript.
+As a result, instead of having a VBA function that executes on your hardware, you will have a JavaScript function that is executed on Google's hardware and returns only the results.

 ## Functionality